Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/ecoli/README.md

 ## File Structure

 - `ecoli.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the istructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---